adtork/Jeremy-Azure-lab/VPN-backhaul-with-NVA/readme.md

 ip route 192.168.1.2 255.255.255.255 Tunnel 11
 </pre>

 At this point, there should be communication between Spoke1/Spoke2 and the on prem VM.
+You can also SSH to the Jump VM, from there SSH to Spoke1VM (10.2.10.10).
+Run curl ipconfig.io and the address should match the public IP of the Azure firewall.
+There will not yet be reachability between Spoke1/2 and on prem.